Women’s Health & Gynaecology: A Short And Simple Guide

 Then follows the physiology of circulation

-The physiology of reproduction is the thing which separates the two genders apart
+The physiology of reproduction is the thing that separates the two genders apart

 Women start their reproductive cycle as Menses (Menstrual Cycle) at puberty.
-(This is known as Menarche), which ends at Menopause (End of reproductive period).
+(This is known as Menarche), which ends at Menopause (The end of the reproductive period).

 The menstrual cycle is the regular cycle that occurs in the uterus and ovaries.
 The cycle is required for the production of oocytes, and for the preparation of the uterus for pregnancy.